What to do if your iPhone has bad ESN or blacklisted IMEI?

 - On the original box of the iPhone, usually around the barcode.

-- In Settings, if you go to General > About, you can find the IMEI or ESN.
+- In Settings: go to General > About to find the IMEI or ESN.

-- On some iPhones, it's in the SIM card tray when you pull it out.
+- On some iPhones, it's printed in the SIM card tray.

 - Some iPhones have it engraved on the back of the case.

-- If you dial *#06# on your dial pad you will get the IMEI or ESN.
+- If you dial *#06# on your phone, the IMEI or ESN will appear.

 How to verify if your iPhone is blacklisted?